 - your age and general state of health

-The type of surgery you have depends on the number and location of tumors, and the relative size of your breast.
+The type of surgery you have depends on the number and location of tumors and the relative size of your breast.
 In breast-conserving surgery, the nipple and areola are removed.
-This may be a viable option if you don’t have breast tumors.
+This

 If you do have breast tumors, removing the whole breast (mastectomy) may be recommended.
 In this case, your surgeon might also want to biopsy your sentinel lymph nodes to see if the cancer has spread.
 If so, more extensive lymph node surgery may be necessary.